 Why then?
 Firstly, sexism was much more prevalent in the 60s.
 Women in general were looked down upon by men and males were seen as the dominant.
 Like the previous articles said, the Black Arts Movement was criticized for being sexist, and I believe it indeed was.
 You can most definitely find solid information on the web in which women contributed to the movement now, but the articles themselves would tell you that the Black Arts Movement seemed to be exclusive of them.

 How come writing is so much talked about, and specifically about poems?
 Part of the reason why this might be was because the start of the Movement itself first revolved around poems.
 Also, since poems were short and could be recited at rallies and other protests to sway the people, poetry was one of the most popular aspects of the Black Arts Movement.
 Music, particularly Jazz was a big part of the Movement as well.
 That is no surprise as Jazz was invented by black people.
 So why not include that in a movement that focuses on the Black aesthetic?

 The Black Arts Movement let people see the aesthetics of their culture and helped put many black people in the spotlight across many professions.
 The Movement can be criticized in any way, but you can’t deny the fact that the movement did a lot of good.
-It helped Black culture progress and thrive at times where the dominant was trying to oppress them.
+It helped Black culture progress and thrive at times when the dominant culture was trying to oppress it.